Old Photographs: Leicester Demolition 2

 Looking north from the viaduct, in March 2007.
 On the right are the remaining rails of the sidings and tracks that entered the goods yard while on the left is the Great Central Way footpath and cycle way on the track bed of the main line.

-For comparison, here is the same view as the previous photograph but in December 1973 when the coal yard and scrap yards were being shunted by 0-6-0 shunter number 3400.
+For comparison, here is the same view as the previous photograph but in December 1973 when the coal yard and scrap yards were being shunted by 0-6-0 diesel shunter number 3400.

 This view in September 2007 shows the main Bailey bridge for the diverted road in place and just required finishing touches.